Sunitinib: Economics

-Sunitinib is marketed by Pfizer as Sutent, and is subject to patents and market exclusivity as a new chemical entity until February 15, 2021.
+Sunitinib is marketed by Pfizer as Sutent, and was subject to patents and market exclusivity as a new chemical entity until 15 February 2021.
 Sutent has been cited in financial news as a potential revenue source to replace royalties lost from Lipitor following the expiration of the latter drug's patent expiration in November 2011.
 Sutent is one of the most expensive drugs widely marketed.
 Doctors and editorials have criticized the high cost for a drug that does not cure cancer, but only prolongs life.

 US

-In the U.S., the insurance companies have refused to pay for all or part of the costs of Sutent.
+In the U.S., many insurance companies have refused to pay for all or part of the costs of Sutent.
 Because it is an oral therapy, the copay associated with this therapy can be very substantial.
 If a patient's secondary insurance does not cover this, the cost burden to the patient can be extreme.
 Particularly challenging is the Medicare Part D coverage gap.
 Patients have to spend thousands of dollars out-of-pocket during the gap in coverage.
 If this is done at the end of a calendar year, it has to be paid again at the beginning of the next calendar year, which may be burdensome financially.